A superlative studio,

 A cultural mission

 Bellissimo is a communication studio, and our task is to respond to the goals of the companies and organizations that come to us.
-Simultaneously, through our work, we believe we can contribute to a broader conversation about the quality of the content we create.
+At the same time, we believe our work can contribute to a broader conversation about the quality of the content we create.

-We are interested in the cultural role we can play, within the scope of our activities and the spaces we manage to open up, as communication designers: in the desire to create a contemporary visual language, in the willingness to experiment, in our use of words, and in the eagerness to tell stories, even if it means adding a few extra lines.
-We aim —within the limits of each project— to push language a little further, whether for a niche publication or a mass-market packaging project.This professional attitude shows itself in daily interactions with clients and partners, and also finds freedom in self-initiated projects and initiatives.
-The Summer School, meetings, and workshops we organize at the loft all stem from the same idea of the studio as an active place within the creative industry.
+We are deeply interested in the cultural role we can play as communication designers, within the scope of our activities and the spaces we manage to open up.
+This comes through in our desire to create a contemporary visual language, our willingness to experiment, our use of words, and our eagerness to tell stories — even if it means adding a few extra lines.
+Within the limits of each project, we aim to push language a little further, whether for a niche publication or a mass-market packaging project.This professional attitude reveals itself in our daily interactions with clients and partners, but it also finds freedom in self-initiated projects and initiatives.
+The Summer School, meetings, and workshops we organize at the loft all stem from the same idea: the studio as an active, engaged place within the creative industry.

 “We humble ourselves, we sharpen our wit, and we offer, at the very least, our moment of lucidity.
 Our concern is always ‘the place of value in a world of facts’.
 But there is no role waiting for us, there is merely the chance of making one out of the sheer courage of our perceptions.”